nothings/single_file_libs/README.md

 ### Secondary listing

-The listing below meets some but not all the requirements aforementioned.
+The following list meets some, but not all, of the requirements mentioned above.

 | tag  | library                                                              | license          | &nbsp;&nbsp;&nbsp;API&nbsp;&nbsp;&nbsp; |files| description
 | ---- | -------------------------------------------------------------------- |:----------------:|:---:|:---:| -----------